 Hue is the name of a pure color.
 It’s a starting place when creating shades, tints, and tones.
 When you name a color on the color wheel, like blue-violet, or green, you’re naming a hue.

 Foundational colors may be thought of as background colors.
 They include pure neutrals, black and white.
 They also include subtle tints and shades of pure neutrals, or other main colors in your palette.

 Tints are lighter versions of any color that are created by adding white.
 Pink and mint are examples of tints.

 Shades are darker versions of any color that are created by adding black.
 Maroon and forest are examples of shades.

 Tones are created with a slightly more complex process compared to a tint or shade.
 Creating a tone involves adding both black and white (ie. grey) to a hue to “tone it down” and make it appear duller, or more neutral, than the original hue.
+“Dusty” hues are tones.

 Saturation of a color indicates how pale or how bold it is, in relation to how it appears in both bright and weak light.
 Changing the saturation of a hue does not involve mixing it with other colors, but it does involve changing the intensity of the color.
 Turning up the saturation is like shining a bright light on your color.

 Analogous colors are next to each other on the color wheel.
-Yellow, yellow-green, and green are considered analogous colors.
+Yellow, yellow-green, and green are analogous colors.